 Yes, check with the Special Education Coordinator if you wish to pursue the Concurrent Education Specialist Credential and a Multiple Subject Credential.

-Stanislaus State is fully accredited by the California Commission on Teacher Credentialing (CCTC) and by the National Commission on Accreditation of Teacher Education (NCATE).
+Stanislaus State is fully accredited by the California Commission on Teacher Credentialing (CCTC).
 Therefore, you can be assured that your program meets the highest State and National Standards.

 Stanislaus State offers an appeal process for students that are not admitted into any of our credential programs.
 For specific details and instructions please see this notice: Admissions Decisions Appeals Process.